-Walking through the main gates at Potawatomi Zoo reveals a sanctuary for nature lovers.
+Walking through the main gates at Potawatomi Zoo in South Bend reveals a sanctuary for nature lovers.

 Wallabies hop across open, grassy spaces.
 Spider monkeys move gracefully from tree to tree.
 Okapi enjoy a delicious helping of leaves.
 Lions roar.
 Sights and sounds abound in a family friendly environment with 400 hundred-plus animals.
 Find out more about what you can experience at Indiana's first zoo.

 Established in 1902 as a duck pond at Leeper Park, Potawatomi Zoo is Indiana’s first zoo.
 It’s home to over 400 animals.
 Big cats like the Amur tigers, African lion, Amur leopards and snow leopards are big draws.
 Visitors also love the red pandas, Southern White rhino and North American River otters.

 The Zoo season runs from early April through the end of October, with many special events along the way.
 Although it is mostly closed during the winter, there are some special open days throughout the snowy season.

 Potawatomi Zoo in 2021 announced a new project: bringing a giraffe savanna and watering hole to the heart of the zoo.
 It will include an opportunity to feed giraffes from an elevated platform and watch the animals roam their habitat with other African wildlife.